Memory Foam Mattress vs Spring Mattress

 Did you know that the only reason springs are still in use in mattresses is because of their low cost?

-You can buy a pocket coil spring system for $30 which means manufactures make HUGE profit margins on spring mattresses.
+You can buy a pocket coil spring system for $30.
+Manufactures make HUGE profit margins.
+You average memory foam mattress and spring mattress is also filled with chemicals.

 So how do you make your way through the gauntlet of mattress salesman and false advertising?
 Very carefully.
-Or do you just go with a top rated mattress that's all about health and comfort.
+Or do you just go with the top rated mattresses which covers both health and comfort.

 Comparing spring mattresses and memory foam mattresses in terms of comfort is an easy one.
 Just keep reading.